The Rangers’ Five Greatest Hitters

 In his first year with Texas, Hamilton hit .304 with 32 home runs and an AL-high 130 RBIs; two years later, he took AL MVP honors with a major league-leading .359 average, 32 homers and 100 RBIs—and clocked four homers in the Rangers’ ALCS triumph over the Yankees, sending Texas to its first-ever World Series.
 Out of respect for Hamilton’s cold turkey status, the Rangers celebrated not with champagne but with ginger ale.

-An All-Star in each of his first five years with the Rangers, the popular Hamilton has shown to be aggressive in all facets of the game, leading to numerous stays on the disabled list.
-More painful then any of those injuries, however, was the moment in July 2011 when, while lobbing a runaway foul ball to a fan seated behind the outfield wall in Arlington, Hamilton watched in horror as the fan—a 39-year-old firefighter—fell over the railing and plunged 20 feet to his death behind the wall while his son watched.
+An All-Star in each of his first five years with the Rangers, the popular Hamilton was aggressive in all facets of the game, leading to numerous stays on the disabled list.
+More painful than any of those injuries, however, was the moment in July 2011 when, while lobbing a runaway foul ball to a fan seated behind the outfield wall in Arlington, Hamilton watched in horror as the fan—a 39-year-old firefighter—fell over the railing and plunged 20 feet to his death behind the wall while his son watched.
 A distraught Hamilton continuously went to great lengths (as did the Rangers) to look after the wellbeing of the surviving members of the family.

 In 2012, Hamilton fired out to a sensational start highlighted by a four-homer performance (a franchise first) at Baltimore on May 8, adding a double to end the evening with an AL-record 18 total bases.
 A relatively dismal second half, punctuated by defensive lapses and attempts to shake off other, more benign addictions (such as chewing tobacco and caffeine), led to public criticism from Texas co-owner Nolan Ryan—who didn’t seem to mind when Hamilton signed a free agent deal for 2013 with divisional rival Los Angeles of Anaheim.

 The turbulence for Hamilton only got worse in Southern California, as he badly underperformed for the Angels, got hurt often and, worse, fell off the wagon during the winter of 2015—leading an angry Angels brass to give him back to the Rangers, even as they would continue to pay the bulk of his voluminous salary.
-Now in his mid-30s, Hamilton’s second tour of duty in Arlington has shown him as a man clearly lacking his earlier star luster.
+The second go-around at Arlington for Hamilton was brief and exposed him as a player whose MVP-level talent had long since abandoned him.

 Juan Gonzalez (1989-99, 2002-03)